 Under WIOA, work experience becomes the most important of the program elements.
-WIOA Youth programs must use not less than 20 percent of the funds allocated to the local area to provide youth participants, both ISY and OSY, with paid and unpaid work experiences.
+WIOA Youth programs must use not less than 20 percent of the funds allocated to the local area to provide youth participants, both ISY and OSY, with paid and unpaid work experience.
 WIOA does not discourage the use of OJTs for the WIOA Youth program, which are classified as a type of work experience in the Youth program.

 Work Experiences are planned structured learning experiences that take place in a workplace for limited periods of time.
-Work experiences may take place in the private for-profit sector, the non-profit sector, or the public sector.
+Work experience may take place in the private for-profit sector, the non-profit sector, or the public sector.
 Fair Labor Standards or applicable State law applies.
-Work experiences provide the youth participant with opportunities for career exploration and skill development.
-Work experiences must include occupational and academic education.
+Work experience must include occupational and academic education.
 Occupational education could include certifications earned in a pre-apprenticeship program; employability skills and employer expectations that would make a participant successful on the job; or specific skills or knowledge needed to perform daily duties and tasks of a specific career.
 Academic education may focus on learning about the occupational goal in general and may focus on the occupation outside the work experience worksite.
 The academic component will be notated in the Work Experience/Internship/Summer Employment Agreement and does not have to occur simultaneously with the work for the employer.